CassioML/cassio-website/docs/index.md

 ## Welcome to CassIO

-Do you want to use [Apache Cassandra®](https://cassandra.apache.org) with your ML/LLM/GenAI workloads, and **do you want to start NOW**?
+Do you want to use [Apache Cassandra®](https://cassandra.apache.org) with your ML/LLM/GenAI workloads?

 This is the place for you.

 ## Installation and usage

-Installing CassIO is as simple as
+Installing CassIO is as simple as:

 ```
 pip install cassio